Magic Cookie Bars

 This Magic Bar recipe is so simple to make, you literally need 7 ingredients (hence the name seven layer bars) that you just layer into a pan and bake.
 My grandma mixed the butter and graham cracker crumbs together in the bottom of the pan and then topped with the rest.

-1. In the base of a 13×9 inch baking dish mix together the melted butter and graham cracker crumbs.
+1. Make Crust.
+In the base of a 13×9 inch baking dish mix together the melted butter and graham cracker crumbs.
 Press into the base of the pan.
 It will be a very thin layer, that is perfectly fine.

 Delicious magic bars just like grandma used to make